Add to collection

 The Connected journals can be ordered from the Down the Back of the Chair website.
 Access to these resources is restricted to Ministry-approved education providers.
 To find out if you are eligible for a login or if you have forgotten your login details, contact their customer services team on 0800 660 662 or email orders@thechair.education.govt.nz.

-The Drive Electric website has a map that displays EV chargers in New Zealand.
+The Drive Electric website has a map that displays EV charging stations in Aotearoa New Zealand and there are links to download the app.

 Find out more about electric cars in New Zealand on the Ministry of Transport website.